THIS WEEK AT THE ILLINOIS STATE LIBRARY (July 18, 2008)

 ILLINOIS DIGITAL ARCHIVES

 Illinois is well known for its outstanding fishing sites.
 This undated photo shows two fishermen and the massive catfish they reeled in.
 The picture comes from the collection of the Arthur Public Library.

 ILLINOIS INVENTOR OF THE WEEK

 Mary C. Shafer of Elgin is this week’s Illinois Inventor of the Week.
 On November 1, 1892, Shafer was granted Design Patent Number 21,951, for “Design for a Badge,” featuring an outstretched eagle with a globe on its back.
 The Illinois State Library Patent & Trademark Depository Library is available to assist you with your patent and trademark questions.
 Contact us at (217) 782-5659.

 The ISL Patent and Trademark Library has prepared a new index of Sangamon County inventors from 1838 to 1900.

 Our weekly newsletter is the best source available to find out what’s going on at the State Library-everything from grant offerings and important meetings to news about electronic resources.
 We’re glad to have you as a subscriber, but if you know of anyone else you think should be getting E-news from the ISL, let us know and we’ll sign him or her up, or have him or her contact Pat McGuckin.
 Join the more than 6,000 subscribers who depend on E-news every Friday to find out what’s happening at the State Library!

-Questions about "E-News from the ISL" should be referred to Pat McGuckin, Illinois State Library at 217-558-4029.
+Questions about “E-News from the ISL” should be referred to Pat McGuckin, Illinois State Library or 217-558-4029.
 Please let me know if you ever have trouble accessing any of the website or e-mail links listed in the weekly newsletter.